MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/README.md

 Scan for SWD targets.
 Attatch target.
 Show info of your Gecko.
 ```

 (gdb) mon sw
+Target voltage: 2984mV
 Available Targets:
 No. Att Driver
  1      EFR32MG1P 132 F256 Mighty Gecko M3/M4
 (gdb) att 1
 Attaching to Remote target
 warning: No executable has been specified and target does not support
 determining executable automatically.
 Try using the "file" command.
-0x00007186 in ?? ()
+0x0000234a in ?? ()

 (gdb) mon efm_info
 DI version 1 (silabs remix?) base 0x0fe08000